edthena/policies/privacy.md

-__Please note that although we may permit third party advertising partners to collect information on our Edthena website for the purpose of sending targeted advertisements, we do not allow third party advertising networks to collect information about students or teachers who are logged into our Service.__
+__Please note that although we may permit third party advertising partners to collect information on our Edthena website for the purpose of sending targeted advertisements, we do not allow third party advertising networks to collect information about students or teachers who are logged into our Service for the purpose of sending targeted advertisements.__

 ### 2. How We Use and Share Your Personal Information